QF 12-pounder 12 cwt naval gun: Coast defense gun

 Many guns were mounted on "pedestals" secured to the ground to defend harbours around the UK, and at many ports around the Empire, against possible attack by small fast vessels such as torpedo boats, until the 1950s.
-There were 103 of these guns (of a total 383 of all types) employed in coast defence around the UK as at April 1918.
+There were 103 of these guns (of a total 383 of all types) employed in coast defense around the UK as at April 1918.
 Many of these were still in service in World War II although they had by then been superseded by more modern types such as twin QF 6-pounder 10 cwt mounts.

 Guns were traversed (moved from side to side) manually by the gunlayer as he stood on the left side with his arm hooked over a shoulder piece as he aimed, while he operated the elevating handwheel with his left hand and grasped the pistol grip with trigger in his right hand.

 Army anti-aircraft gun

-In World War I a number of coast defence guns were modified and mounted on special wheeled traveling carriages to create a marginally effective mobile anti-aircraft gun.
+In World War I a number of coast defense guns were modified and mounted on special wheeled traveling carriages to create a marginally effective mobile anti-aircraft gun.